 You decide which numbers to write on the chart.
 For each week, roll a die to see how much to save.

-Track your spendings with bullet journal
+Track your expense with a bullet journal spending tracker

 This is a tough one.